axelarnetwork/test-webdocs/docs/roles/validator/troubleshoot/leave.md

-# Leaving the Network as a Validator
+# Leave the network as a validator

-[TODO 2 metrics: consensus bonded/active and tss bonded/active.]
+[TODO revise.
+2 metrics: consensus bonded/active and tss bonded/active.]

 1. Deactivate your broadcaster account.
 ```bash